 Developmental & Stem Cell Biology

-Research in the Developmental & Stem Cell Biology (DSCB) program focuses on understanding molecular genetic mechanisms affecting embryonic development, organ formation, tissue homeostasis and regeneration.
+We're pushing the boundaries of stem cell biology.
+We're focused on understanding molecular genetic mechanisms affecting embryonic development, organ formation, tissue homeostasis and regeneration.

+The Developmental & Stem Cell Biology program is making an impact on paediatric health-care by translating our research into treatments for associated developmental disorders like childhood cancer, birth defects, and other paediatric diseases.
 We continue to develop new therapeutic approaches for children and youth through a better grasp of developmental genetics, genomics, and stem cell biology.

 Genetic models of human development and disease